 Do your kids need glasses in order to see clearly?
 Maybe they have a strong case of nearsightedness, perhaps they have astigmatism, or another type of refractive error.
 Whatever the cause, getting your kids to wear eyeglasses can be a parenting challenge.

-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang treats patients from all over Issaquah, Washington with their vision correction needs.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang treats patients from all over Issaquah, Washington with their vision correction needs.
 The knowledgeable, caring staff at Issaquah Eyeworks can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?

 To help your children get the best vision possible, you first need to understand why they’re fighting with you over their glasses.
 It usually stems from something physical, emotional, or social, such as:

 - Personal style

 How do you know which it is?
 Pay close attention to the signs, from what your kids say, to how they behave, to how they interact with others.

 Improper fit is a big reason why glasses could feel uncomfortable.
 If they slip down, itch behind the ears, or put pressure on the bridge of the nose, it can explain why a child wouldn’t like to wear them.